-- Autoimmune diseases (for example, lupus and scleroderma) - Conditions that interfere with wound healing and blood clotting - A weakened immune system (for example, currently taking drugs that weaken the body's natural resistance to disease) - Reduced blood supply to breast tissue - Radiation to the breast following implantation - Clinical diagnosis of depression or other mental health disorders, including body dysmorphic disorder and eating disorders.
+- Autoimmune diseases (for example, lupus and scleroderma) - Conditions that interfere with wound healing and blood clotting - A weakened immune system (for example, currently taking drugs that weaken the body's natural resistance to disease) - Planned chemotherapy following breast implant placement - Planned radiation therapy to the breast following breast implant placement - Reduced blood supply to breast tissue - Clinical diagnosis of depression or other mental health disorders, including body dysmorphic disorder and eating disorders.
 Please discuss any history of mental health disorders with your surgeon prior to surgery.
-Patients with a diagnosis of depression, or other mental health disorders, should wait until resolution or stabilization of these conditions prior to undergoing breast implantation surgery.
+Patients with a diagnosis of depression, or other mental health disorders, should wait until resolution or stabilization of these conditions prior to undergoing breast implantation surgery